saveourtool/diktat/info/guide/guide-chapter-3.md

     goo().write("TooLong")
 ```

-A `long binary expression` should be split into multiple lines using the operators grouped in the following precedence
+A `long binary expression` should be split into multiple lines using the operators grouped in the following precedence:
 1. Logic Binary Expression (`&&` , `||`)
 2. Comparison Binary Expression (`>` , `<` , `==` , `>=` , `<=` , `!=`, `===`, `!==`)
 3. Other types (Arithmetical and Bitwise operation) (`+` , `-` , `*` , `/` , `%` , `>>` , `<<` , `&` , `|` , `~` , `^` , `>>>` , `<<<` , `*=` , `+=` , `-=` , `/=` , `%=` , `++` , `--` , `in` , `!in` etc)